 - Disneyland Paris reopened on July 15, 2020, but closed again on October 29, 2020.

 - Tokyo Disney Resort reopened on July 1, 2020.

 For official information about the Disney Parks, please visit the official websites for each location.

-According to Disney’s official statements, this what we currently know about their theme park closures (last updated on March 27, 2020):
+According to Disney’s official statements, this what we currently know about their theme park closures (last updated on September 28, 2020):

 All of these closures and reopening dates are subject to change, so keep a close watch on each of their official websites and listen for any official announcements within the coming weeks to know if any of this information has changed.
-Disney is also implementing some temporary changes to refund and rescheduling policies in order to better help their guests during these changes which can be found on their official websites.
-We have listed the link for Walt Disney World below:

 We continue to pray for everyone affected by Coronavirus and that life for every person will soon return to normal as we continue to fight the spread of Coronavirus around the world.
 We sincerely hope that all theme parks will be able to reopen soon, but for the meantime we understand why they have decided to close and think that this decision is best given the circumstances and the legitimate concern of Coronavirus spread.